By Lindsay & Barbara

 4. Consider the weather.

-I grew up with golden retrievers that could tolerate the cold pretty well, but when I took Ace on his first winter camping trip, he was cold and had to sit in my lap by the fire.
-A 60-pound dog is no lap dog!
-Anyway, now I always remember to bring Ace’s vest along, and also an extra blanket for him if it’s extra cold.
-It’s either that or I will be sharing my sleeping bag with a smelly dog.
+Lindsay grew up with golden retrievers that could tolerate the cold pretty well, but when she took her Lab mix Ace on his first winter camping trip, he was cold and had to sit in her lap by the fire!
+A 65-pound dog is no lap dog!

 5. Know the park rules and why they exist.

 Almost all parks will require dogs to be on a leash, and that’s if dogs are even allowed at all.
 Obviously you should pick up after your dog and prevent him from bothering any other visitors, dogs or wildlife.

 Unfortunately a lot of National Parks are pretty strict about dogs on trails and camping sites.
 Many of the state and local parks are more lenient and dog friendly.
 In the United States, you are typically allowed to bring dogs into National Forrest land and Public Land, but it’s best to check ahead if you’re not sure.

 6. Watch your dog at all times when he’s off-leash.